Network Binding

 • initialDelay: Delay (in minutes) before starting the first speed test (can help avoid flooding your server at startup).
 Default: 5.

-• maxTimeout: Number of timeout events that can happend (resetted at success) before setting the thing offline.
+• maxTimeout: Number of timeout events that can happend (reset when successful) before setting the thing offline.
 Default: 3.

 # Presence detection - Configure target device